 Split Squat Jump, No Switch (Intermediate-Advanced)

 Start in a lunge, jump up, and land in the same lunge position without switching legs.
 This removes the coordination challenge of the mid-air switch and lets you focus on the explosive jump and soft landing.
 Complete all reps on one side, then switch.
-This is the best entry point to plyometric lunge training.
+This is the best entry point to plyometric lunge training and the prerequisite for the alternating version.

 The standard version described above.
 Jump, switch legs mid-air, land in a lunge.
 This is the version Coach Ty programs most in FitCraft.
 Once you can do 3 sets of 8 per leg with quiet landings, you've built serious lower body power.

 Hands behind your head, fingers interlocked.
-Removing the arm swing makes the jump harder because you lose 10-15% of the height that arm momentum provides.
+Removing the arm swing makes the jump harder because you lose 10 to 15 percent of the height that arm momentum provides.
 This variation increases the power demand on the legs and adds a core stability challenge.
 Only attempt it after mastering the standard version.

 Depth Jump Lunge (Expert+)

-Step off a low box (6-12 inches), land in a lunge, and immediately explode upward into a jump lunge.
+Step off a low box (6 to 12 inches), land in a lunge, and immediately explode upward into a jump lunge.
 The drop adds stored elastic energy that increases the power output of the subsequent jump.
 This is an advanced plyometric technique used in athletic training.
 Not appropriate for general fitness.

 Alternative Exercises

-FitCraft's AI coach Ty programs jump lunges based on your assessment results.
-He evaluates your lunge strength, balance scores, and training history to determine whether split squat jumps, standard jump lunges, or more advanced variations are appropriate.
-The 3D demonstrations break down the landing mechanics frame by frame, which is the detail that separates safe execution from injury risk.
+FitCraft's AI coach Ty programs jump lunges based on your assessment results, including lunge strength, balance scores, and training history.
+Ty selects the appropriate variation (split squat jumps, standard alternating jump lunges, or more advanced progressions) and adjusts volume based on your level.
+The 3D demonstrations show landing mechanics frame by frame, which is the detail that separates safe execution from injury risk.

 Frequently Asked Questions